-The auctioneer fixes a fee to allow the members of \mathcal{B} (that have been selected against their will) to escape from the auction but, at the same time, his main goal is the allocation of a chore to one of such bidders so that the condition $\mathcal{B} = \emptyset$ (void auction) is not a good one for the auctioneer.
+The auctioneer fixes a fee to allow the members of \mathcal{B} (that have been selected against their will) to escape from the auction but, at the same time, his main goal is the allocation of a chore to one of the bidders.

+It is therefore easy to understand how the condition $\mathscr{B} = \emptyset$ (where the auction is void) is not a good one for the auctioneer.

-The auctioneer's strategy is to choose the n potential bidders and to fix a fee \mathbf{f} so that some (say m) of the potential bidders can prefer to pay the fee but all the others (say k = n - m > 1) prefer to attend the auction and bid.
+The auctioneer's strategy is to choose the k potential bidders and to fix a fee f so that some (say m) of the potential bidders can prefer to pay the fee but all the others (say n = k - m > 1) prefer to attend the auction and bid.
 If this is the case the auctioneer has:

-- 1. a sum $m \times f$ and can use it as a further compensation for the losing bidder; - 2. a set of k bidders that attend the auction and form the set $\hat{\mathscr{B}}$.
+- 1. a sum $m \times f$ and can use it as a further compensation for the losing bidder; - 2. a set of n bidders that attend the auction and form the set $\hat{\mathscr{B}}$.

-The amount of the sum paid by the bidders who left the auction (and so the exact number of those bidders) is a private information of the auctioneer and, therefore, cannot be used by the remaining bidders to guide their strategic behavior.
+The amount of the sum paid by the bidders who left the auction (and so the exact number of those bidders) is a private information of the auctioneer and, therefore, cannot be used by the remaining bidders to guide their strategic behaviour.

-If, anyway, all the potential bidders prefer to pay the fee so that $\hat{\mathcal{B}} = \emptyset$ the auction is void and the auctioneer must refund the sums he received since he cannot keep them for himself and there is no losing bidder to be compensated.
+If, anyway, all the potential bidders prefer to pay the fee so that $\mathcal{B} = \emptyset$ the auction is void and the auctioneer must refund the sums he received since he cannot keep them for himself and there is no losing bidder to be compensated.